 - If you use retailer financing to pay for your ATV, the ATV is considered collateral.
 This means it could be repossessed if you stop making payments.

-Retailer Financing is Best For:
+Retailer Financing Is Best For:

 - Someone who wants to apply for ATV financing while they shop

-- Anyone who doesn’t mind the fact their ATV will be used as collateral for their loan
+- Anyone who doesn’t mind the fact their ATV will be used as collateral for their ATV loan

 - People who may be able to benefit from special promotions their dealership offers if they use retailer financing